Get the ski field low down

 Sunset at The RemarkablesThe road to The Remarkables

-There are so many great places to stay in Queenstown, whether you want to splash out on a luxury abode for a few days, or you’re happy with the comfortable basics, Queenstown has plenty of accommodation available for all styles of holidaymaker.
+There are so many great places to stay in Queenstown, whether you want to splash out on a luxury abode for a few days, or you’re happy with the comfortable basics, Queenstown has plenty of accommodation available for all ski trip styles.

-Downtown Queenstown is an ideal location if you want to be a stones-throw away from all the local activities, with great restaurants, galleries, and shopping on your doorstep.
+Downtown Queenstown is an ideal location if you want close to ski field transport, local activities and great nightlife, galleries, and shopping.
 For a change in pace, check out historic Arrowtown with beautifully restored buildings dating back to the gold-mining era, a range of cafes and restaurants, boutique clothing and gift stores, and great walks on your doorstep.

 The ski fields are easily accessed regardless of where you locate yourself in the region, find out more about Queenstown accommodation here.